 Abstract montage of New York bridges to the sound of freeform jazz or electronic magnetic soundscapes?
 Which one is best?
 There’s only one way to find out!
 FIIIGGHHT!
 Continue reading “Bridges Go Round By Shirley Clarke (1958) Abstract Short Film”

 Finding films like these is the greatest buzz from doing this blog.
 If it wasn’t for a little digging I don’t believe I would have ever seen this.
 It’s a beautiful thought provoking and poignant film.
 An anti-war, a coming of age film, it has drama and mystery, it’s a gem and I really can’t recommend it highly enough.
-Continue reading “A Midnight Clear (1992)”
+Continue reading “A Midnight Clear (1992) Stand By Me Goes To War”

 Maybe it’s because my surname is Shears and I channel the DNA of my ancestors of sheep shearers but I really enjoyed this tale of Australian sheepherders and gun shearers set in the 50’s.
 Then again it might just of been all the booze being drunk that channelled by inner lust for sweet liqueur?
 Either way the Aussies always make incredible dramas and even though it’s about shaving sheep and hanging around with almighty hangovers, Sunday Too Far Away is nothing short of compelling.